b-star-fellowship/b-star-fellowship.github.io/jobs.md

 _Any italicized text is anecdotal/my own experience, and should not be considered representative of all startups._

 ## Preparation
-### 1. Your Resume
+### 1. Your Resume (3-5 hours)
- - Make one master copy of your resume, either in a plain text file or in a template like [this one](https://blog.pragmaticengineer.com/the-pragmatic-engineers-resume-template/).
-This master copy should be as detailed and long as possible; include everything you've done that could possibly relate to a software engineering job or ML job.
+ - Make one primary copy of your resume, either in a plain text file or in a template like [this one](https://blog.pragmaticengineer.com/the-pragmatic-engineers-resume-template/).
+This primary copy should be as detailed and long as possible; include everything you've done that could possibly relate to a software engineering job or ML job.
 Don't worry about limiting to 1 page.

  - Keep it simple with 3 sections: **Experience, Education,** and **Languages & Tools** (in that order)